SiddhantAttavar/SiddhantAttavar/README.md

 		'Competitive Programming',
 	],
 	projects = [
-		'DriveSafe: A smartphone app to monitor reckless driving behaviours', 'SMART: Stroke Monitoring And Rehabilitation using Technology', 'SimAID: Simulating and Analyzing Infectious Diseases'
+		'SimAID: Simulating and Analyzing Infectious Diseases',
-	],
+		'SMART: Stroke Monitoring And Rehabilitation using Technology', 'DriveSafe: A smartphone app to monitor reckless driving behaviours' ],
 )
 ```